kdave/kdave.github.io/simple-asm-diff-filter.md

 or are likely to change in a slightly modified C source.

-The result is lossy, eg. there are no addresses and thus jumps can't be followed, but having that would actually deserve the 'intellingent' title.
+The result is lossy, eg. there are no addresses and thus jumps can't be followed, but having that would actually deserve the 'intelligent' title.
-My usecase is simpler, eg. doing small tweaks like reodering lines, adding annotations (like READ\_ONCE/WRITE\_ONCE) or reducing argument counts.
+My use case is simpler, eg. doing small tweaks like reordering lines, adding annotations (like READ\_ONCE/WRITE\_ONCE) or reducing argument counts.

 Which takes eg.